Wolfxyz16/ShareTrip/README.md

 * Create an alert
 * Send messages between users so you can organize the trip

+## Extra features ⭐⭐

+* You can add your favourite ride for easy searching
+* More to come...

 ## How can (*must*) I contribute

 First thing to be done is to clone the repository.
 Go to the directory where you want to clone this repository.
 IE ``~/IdeaProjects``.
 Then copy the ssh URL and paste the next command on your terminal